SEDERS FOR YOU

 And Lord I know I'm one.

-by Randi E. Spiegel, Passover 2008
+by Randi Spiegel, Passover 2008

-Debut performance: www.youtube.com/watch?v=BEBlwRxonx4
+Debut performance: Watch on Youtube

 A long, long time ago ...